Skip to main content

 Over time, they start writing traits and gotchas directly because they've seen enough examples.
 The add prompt command is a scaffold that teaches by doing.

-When they have something worth sharing, agentboot publish is one more step.
+When they have something worth sharing, contributing it back to the personas repo is one more step.
 But that's a graduation moment, not a starting requirement.

 9. Continuous Optimization Loop